loopsocial/firework_sdk_official/README.md

-# fireworkSDK
+# FireworkSDK
-fireworkSDK is a library to integrate videos from ```Firework - short form video platform``` in your Android application.
+FireworkSDK is a library to integrate videos from ```Firework - short form video platform``` in your Android application.

 # Prerequisites
-To integrate fireworkSDK in your applicaiton, you will have to register your application with Firework platform.
+To integrate FireworkSDK in your applicaiton, you will have to register your application with Firework platform.
 You will have to provide <package_name> of your application which can be the same as your application_id or different.
 Once you register your application, you will be provided with unique app_id.
 The unique app_id is required to authenticate client with Firework platform.
 Check more details about its usage in the later sections.

 # Download
 Coming soon

-# How to use fireworkSDK?
+# How to use FireworkSDK?
-fireworkSDK provides two options to integrate Firework video feed in your application and drop in your view hierarchy.
+FireworkSDK provides two options to integrate Firework video feed in your application and drop in your view hierarchy.
 - Fragment: It provides out of box solution wrapped in Firedwork video feed fragment with limited control over UX/UI.
 - VideoView: It provides a VideoView then you can render and complete control over UX/UI by yourself.